mearashadowfax/ScrewFast/README.md

    });
 ```

-- [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/): Automatically generates a sitemap for your website, which is vital for SEO and helping search engine bots crawl your pages effectively.
-Add the sitemap configuration to your astro.config.mjs, specifying your site's base URL and any additional options:
+- [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/): Automatically generates a sitemap for a website, which is vital for SEO and helping search engine bots crawl pages effectively.
+To set up the Astro Sitemap, be sure to specify your site's base URL and any additional options in `astro.config.mjs` file:

 ```mjs
    export default defineConfig({